go-rod/rod/README.md

   Rod will disable domain events whenever possible, puppeteer will always enable all the domains.
 It will consume a lot of resources when driving a remote browser.

+  Rod supports cancellation and timeout better.
+For example, to simulate `click` we have to send serval cdp requests, with [Promise](https://stackoverflow.com/questions/29478751/cancel-a-vanilla-ecmascript-6-promise-chain) you can't achieve something like "only send half of the cdp requests", but with the [context](https://golang.org/pkg/context/) we can.

 - [selenium](https://www.selenium.dev/)

   Selenium is based on [webdriver protocol](https://www.w3.org/TR/webdriver/) which has much less functions compare to [devtools protocol][devtools protocol].
 Such as it can't handle [closed shadow DOM](https://github.com/sukgu/shadow-automation-selenium/issues/7#issuecomment-563062460).
 No way to save page as PDF.
 No support for tools like [Profiler](https://chromedevtools.github.io/devtools-protocol/tot/Profiler/) or [Performance](https://chromedevtools.github.io/devtools-protocol/tot/Performance/), etc.